catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 Learning more from here
 ***********************

-Now you've learned a great deal about Catalyst Cloud instances, security groups , floating ips, SSH key pairs, and images.
+Now you've learned a great deal about Sky TV instances, security groups , floating ips, SSH key pairs, and images.
 To move forward from here, you might want to: